Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

     * Interest rates DEDUCTED monthly by Account Service **based on negative balance** (credit) <br/><br/>

-### 2. The system has 3 types of Users: Admins, Third-party Users and AccountHolders
+### 2. The system has 3 types of Users: Admins, Third-party Users and AccountHolders + 2 Roles

    ## User class
    ### Parent class